afwbkbc/glsmac/README.md

 GLSMAC requires user to have original SMAC (+expansion) installed in order to operate in a way similar to original SMAC.

 All rights for SMAC/SMACX assets belong to their respective owners.
 AGPL license you see here only applies to GLSMAC code (and maybe custom-made assets in the future if I decide to make them).

+### More information

+Primary source of information is git log :)

+Then there's discord where updates are frequent, sometimes I'll explain technical details or plans and also put screenshots of newly added stuff.
+You can also ask me questions and coordinate development if you decide to participate.

+Then there's this README but I'll only put generic stuff here and won't update often.

+Finally, there are multiple threads on various forums and reddits but I don't have enough time to update them often and may be slow to reply.